student-to-software-engineer/student-to-software-engineer/docs/6-gaining-experience-without-formal-employment/1-personal-projects/index.md

 Including a project on your resume is the easiest way to demonstrate proficiency with in-demand skills.

+## Why are Personal Projects Expected?

+The tech industry is uniquely accessible.
+With just a laptop and an internet connection, anyone can learn to code and build software.
+This low barrier to entry means employers expect candidates to take initiative—to experiment, build, and practice on their own.
+Think about it:

+- If you were training to be a dentist, it’s not like you could practice on your own teeth or set up a clinic at home.
+- If you were studying mechanical or electrical engineering, you’d have to buy parts and equipment, which can get expensive, just to build something.
+- But software is different.
+You don’t need expensive gear, special permissions, or materials.
+You can prototype, iterate, and deploy real, working systems from your bedroom.

+This is why personal projects aren’t just encouraged—they’re assumed.
+They show you’ve taken advantage of the incredible opportunity that software offers: to learn by doing, without waiting for someone to hand you the tools.

 ## Why Personal Projects Matter

 There are several reasons personal projects are so valuable: